-The BBC Proms have a long tradition of commissioning and promoting new music, and this year is no exception.
+The BBC Proms have a long tradition of commissioning and promoting new music, and 2016 was no exception.
 15 new commissions, 14 world premieres, and over 30 new compositions will be performed this season.
 We take a look at some of the highlights…

-Grime’s distinctive and colourful compositional style will be featured at two Proms this year, with her BBC commissioned work Two Eardley Pieces spread across both Prom 27 and 30, with both accompanied by pieces by Tchaikovsky and Stravinsky.
+Grime’s distinctive and colourful compositional style was featured at two Proms in 2016, with her BBC commissioned work Two Eardley Pieces spread across both Prom 27 and 30, with both accompanied by pieces by Tchaikovsky and Stravinsky.
 Born in 1981, Grime began her musical career as an oboist, shifting firmly into the world of composition after she received the British Composer Award for her Oboe Concerto.
 In the 2009 Proms, Grime’s Virga was performed, hailed as one of the best classical works of this century.
 She was the Associate Composer of the Hallé Orchestra between the years 2011 and 2014, and has recently taken up the post of Wigmore Hall’s Composer in Residence.

-27 year old Simpson’s newest work will be premiered in this year’s season alongside pieces from Dutilleux and Eglar, played by the BBC Philharmonic, with whom Simpson Composer in Association.
+27-year-old Simpson’s newest work was premiered in the 2016 BBC Proms season alongside pieces from Dutilleux and Elgar, played by the BBC Philharmonic, with whom Simpson Composer in Association.
 Israfel was inspired by an Edgar Allan Poe lyric poem, and was premiered in Glasgow last year with mixed reviews.
 Its constantly evolving thematic material was not to everyone’s taste, with David Kettle at The Guardian claiming, ‘He’s clearly an enormous talent, but somebody needs to tell him when to stop.’
 Despite this, the piece has a raw, otherworldly style, and is almost cinematic and transcendental in the way the melodies soar.
-Its repressed energy explodes at its points of climax, and it should make for an incredibly exciting and visceral opening to Prom 33.
+Its repressed energy explodes at its points of climax.

 Coll was taken under the wing of renowned composer Thomas Adès, who took him on as a private student (his only pupil to date) after having left his home city of Valencia to study at the Guildhall School of Music and Drama.
 The pair have worked together on numerous pieces and performances, and this particular Prom is no different.
-Coll’s work is accompanied by a world premiere of Adès’s newest piece, as well as symphonies by Prokofiev and Beethoven.
-Adès has described how Coll’s ideas about music proceed form a strikingly individual and unusual mind’; something that is apparent in his previous works, and should be apparent in the London premiere of Four Iberian Miniatures.
+Coll’s work was accompanied at the 2016 BBC Proms by a world premiere of Adès’s newest piece, as well as symphonies by Prokofiev and Beethoven.
+Adès has described how Coll’s ideas about music proceed form a strikingly individual and unusual mind’; something that is apparent in all Coll’s works.